gtrafimenkov/markdown-toc/README.md

 If you have a working Go environment, simply run:

 ```
-go install github.com/nochso/tocenize/cmd/tocenize
+go install github.com/gtrafimenkov/markdown-toc/cmd/markdown-toc
 ```

-If you've added `$GOPATH/bin` to your `$PATH`, you can now run `tocenize` from anywhere.
+If you've added `$GOPATH/bin` to your `$PATH`, you can now run `markdown-toc` from anywhere.

 Usage
 -----

-The output of `tocenize -h` should be self explanatory:
+The output of `markdown-toc -h` should be self explanatory:

 ```
-tocenize [options] FILE...
+markdown-toc [options] FILE...

   -d    print full diff to stdout
   -e    update only existing TOC (no insert)